Maneren/Dahlia.sh/README.md

 Configuration via environment variables:
   DAHLIA_DEPTH - color depth
-    either case insensitive string AUTO, TTY, LOW, MEDIUM or HIGH or number of bits 0, 3, 4, 8, 24 (default or auto is tries to infer the best based on the terminal)
+    either case insensitive string AUTO, TTY, LOW, MEDIUM or HIGH or number of bits 0, 3, 4, 8, 24 (default or AUTO is tries to infer the best based on the terminal)

   DAHLIA_MARKER - specify what marker to use (default is &)